symeneses/MLS-C01/1_data_engineering/Glue.md

 ### Glue Triggers

 Triggers are Data Catalog objects that execute ETL jobs based on events.
 They can be used to start crawlers, or execute ETL jobs as chains of dependent tasks.
-AWS Glue offers **Workflows** to connected multiple crawlers, jobs, and triggers.
+AWS Glue offers **Workflows** to connect multiple crawlers, jobs, and triggers.

 # References